adobe/phased-testing/README.md

 For now, we have not come around to deciding how retry should work in the case of phased tests.
 By default, we deactivate them on the phased tests unless the user specifically chooses to activate them by setting the system property `PHASED.TESTS.RETRY.DISABLED` to false.

 ## Release Notes
-### 7.0.10-SNAPSHOT
+### 7.0.10
 - Reports are now merged by default (#56)
-- Refactoring : cleaning up cyclomatic complexity in the code (#49)
+- Refactoring : cleaning up cyclomatic complexity in the code (#49).
-- Fixed issue with the listener managing data providers for non-Phased tests.
+- Fixed issue with the listener managing data providers for non-Phased tests (#75).

 ### 7.0.9
 - Upgraded to TestNG 7.5